sdcain-rts/mcp-poc/README.md

 # 🧪 Developer Environment Setup (Nix + direnv)

 This project uses a reproducible environment powered by **Nix Flakes**.
-Once installed, you'll have access to all required tools for local development and Kubernetes workflows.
+Once installed, you'll have access to all required tools for local development.

 ---